How Much Do Heat Pumps Cost To Install? Latest Prices For 2023

 A ground source heat pump uses the heat stored below the earth’s surface to heat your home.
 As the sun’s radiation hits the planet, heat is stored beneath the surface and, at a depth of around 2 meters, can be as much as ten degrees Celsius.

-The heat generated at this point is then transferred to the heat pump and moved around the home’s heating system.
-Hot water generated by this system is stored in hot water cylinders for use in showers, baths, and taps.
+• Hot water produced by this system is stored in cylinders for use in showers, baths, and taps.

 Air source heat pump